bilenkonito/ArkanisOverlay/README.md

 ## 🧭 Why "Arkanis"?

-The name pays tribute to the **Arkanis Sector**, a frontier region of bold explorers — just like the users of this tool.
+The name pays tribute to the **Arkanis Sector**, a frontier region of bold explorers — just like the developers and the users of this tool.
 We aim to embody the same spirit: discovery, utility, and frontier innovation.

 ---

 ## 🛠️ Getting Started (Coming Soon)

+> [!IMPORTANT]
 > Detailed build and deployment instructions will be added after the MVP is finalized.
 Stay tuned.

+### Application Behavior

+> [!TIP]
+> It does not matter whether the game was started before or after the Arkanis Overlay application.

+Once launched, the application runs in the **Windows system tray**.
+It does not display a window by default.
+From the tray icon, users can open the **preferences dialog** or exit the application entirely.

+### Overlay Activation

+> [!IMPORTANT]
+> The in-game overlay can be opened using the default keyboard shortcut: `Left Alt + Left Shift + S`.

+The shortcut can be customized through the **preferences dialog**, allowing you to set a key combination that best suits your needs.

+### Preferences and Configuration

+The preferences dialog is accessible either from the **system tray icon** or directly within the **overlay interface** itself.

+Within the Preferences, you can:

+- Enable or disable automatic launching of the application when Windows starts.
+- Choose whether the overlay application should automatically exit when Star Citizen is closed.
+- Customize the keyboard shortcut used to activate the overlay.
+- Adjust other application-specific settings related to appearance and behavior.

 ---